You are hereMS Clinic

 What is consent?

-Consent means that you are allowing your personal health information to be used at the UBC Hospital MS Clinic.
-There are 4 basic scenarios that require your consent for your information to be used.
+We require that you give consent to use your personal health information at the UBC Hospital MS Clinic.
+There are four basic scenarios (described below) that require your consent.
 To project your privacy, in most cases, you are required to provide written confirmation of consent.

 When you come to the clinic with a health concern, consent is implied.
 Information will be stored in the hospital/clinic records and reports will only be sent to physicians currently or recently involved in your care according to hospital and provincial privacy laws.
 Consent is implied.